 Our revenues, cash flow, profitability and future rate of growth are substantially dependent upon prevailing prices for oil and gas.
 Our ability to borrow funds and to obtain additional capital on attractive terms is also substantially dependent on oil and gas prices.
-Historically, world-wide oil and gas prices and markets have been volatile and are likely to continue to be volatile in the future.
+Historically, world-wide oil and gas prices and markets have been volatile, particularly in 2008, and are likely to continue to be volatile in the future.
+In fact, in 2008, the quarterly average for crude oil we sold ranged from a high of \$119.24 per barrel to a low of \$41.31 per barrel.

 Prices for oil and gas are subject to wide fluctuations in response to relatively minor changes in the supply of and demand for oil and gas, market uncertainty and a variety of additional factors that are beyond our control.
-These factors include international political conditions, the domestic and foreign supply of oil and gas, the level of consumer demand, weather conditions, domestic and foreign governmental regulations, the price and availability of alternative fuels and general economic conditions.
+These factors include international political conditions, the domestic and foreign supply of oil and gas, the level of consumer demand, weather conditions, domestic and foreign governmental regulations, the price and availability of alternative fuels, the international economic and credit crisis, and general economic conditions.
 In addition, various factors, including the effect of federal, state and foreign regulation of production and transportation, general economic conditions, changes in supply due to drilling by other producers and changes in demand may adversely affect our ability to market our oil and gas production.
 Any significant decline in the price of oil or gas would adversely affect our revenues, operating income, cash flows and borrowing capacity and may require a reduction in the carrying value of our oil and gas properties and our planned level of capital expenditures.